 How Advanta IRA Can Help

 Self-direction gives you complete freedom to choose your own assets.
 You control all decisions every step of the way.
 But that doesn’t mean you have to go it alone.
-You can draw on the knowledge of some of the professionals mentioned above, and you can also rely on Advanta IRA as your self-directed IRA custodian.
+You can draw on the knowledge of some of the professionals mentioned above, and you can also rely on Advanta IRA as your self-directed IRA administrator.

 We serve clients across the nation who invest their IRAs and solo 401(k)s in a multitude of alternative investments to the stock market.
 Our clients also self-direct education savings accounts and health savings accounts.
 We’ve been doing this since 2003, our costs for self-directed IRAs are competitive, and our streamlined process is convenient and easy.